cyb3rw0lf/nepyh/README.md

 ```

 ### Usage
+See the sample folder for examples of input files.
 * Create a database file in YAML format (validate on http://www.yamllint.com/)
 * Create a template file in Jinja2 format
 * Run the software ``` python3 nepyh.py ```